FCC Graduation & Commencement

 Honors College Graduates

 Students who have successfully completed designated honors courses and that qualify at graduation earn an Honors College transcript notation, and may wear the designated Honors College medallion at the Commencement Ceremony that reflect their academic achievement.
 Students qualify for the Honors College, High Honors designation on the FCC transcript and a gold medallion with 12 honors credits (3 honors credits must be at the 200 level) and a GPA of 3.750 or higher.
 Students earn an Honors College, Honors designation on the FCC transcript and a silver medallion with 12 honors credits (3 honors credits must be at the 200 level) and a GPA of 3.500-3.7490.
 Students merit the Honors College designation on the FCC transcript and a bronze medallion with 12 honors credits (3 honors credits must be at the 200 level) and a GPA of 3.250-3.490.
 For eligibility and information, please contact the Honors College Coordinator at [email protected]

 I am a member of PTK.

-For information on PTK eligibility and regalia, please contact the Center for Student Engagement at [email protected].
+For information on PTK eligibility and regalia, please contact the Office of Student Leadership & Engagement at [email protected].

 What happens if I do not successfully complete all the credits I need for my degree after I apply to graduate?